paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 The point is, while there is no definitive right answer, you __do__ have to make a choice and save someone.
 In anime, characters often face these tough, morally grey decisions, which tests their ideologies.

-Anyway, I could go on and on about Vinland Saga,[^vinlandblog] but this has already consumed five minutes of your time, and I need to cover more anime, so let us sail ahead :)
+Anyway, I could go on and on about Vinland Saga,[^vinlandblog] but this has already consumed six minutes of your time, and I need to cover more anime, so let us sail ahead :)
 ### Fate/Zero
 ![](/fate-zero.jpg)
 Fate/Zero is the ultimate battle royale for philosophy lovers.
 Its 14 main characters are all personification of ideals, and they clash for the ultimate prize in The Holy Grail War.\